Have you ever felt disqualified?

 Maybe your boss asked you to do something at your job, and you felt like you weren’t up to the task.
 Or perhaps you felt a calling to do something at your church, or serve a particular group of people, but you didn’t think you would be able to do it.
 Or maybe you longed to be in a relationship with someone, but you didn’t feel worthy of that person’s love.

 It can be tough to feel disqualified.
 But the good news is, you’re in good company.
-The Bible is full of stories of how God used people who thought they were ‘disqualified’ in awesome ways.
+The Bible is full of stories of how God used people in awesome ways who thought they were “disqualified.”

-It’s ok if you feel disqualified.
+It’s okay if you feel disqualified.
 God doesn’t call an A-team of the best and brightest.
 Instead, God qualifies the disqualified.